Stadion Kantrida: Future

 A past project for the new stadium.

 On 11 July 2014, HNK Rijeka President Damir Mišković released a detailed structure design for the new Kantrida stadium.
 The current stadium was scheduled to be demolished, and a new, state-of-the-art stadium was to be built at the same location.
 The construction of the stadium was to be privately funded, with the cost estimated at €25 million, excluding the cost of commercial facilities (hotel and shopping centre) next to the stadium.
 During the stadium construction, HNK Rijeka play their home games at the newly built Stadion Rujevica.
 On 12 April 2019, a memorandum of understanding regarding the construction of the new stadium was signed between Stadion Kantrida LLC and Shaanxi Construction Engineering Group Corporation.
 These plans did not materialise, and the project remained on hold for close to a decade.
 In December 2023, plans were unveiled that, in addition to the stadium, investors plan to build a commercial complex, which will include three residential highrise towers and a hotel, with a total cost exceeding €100 million.
 The new Kantrida stadium will be located at the previous location but rotated 90 degrees from the previously proposed location, facing north-south.
 The facility is to be designed to accommodate 12,000 to 14,000 spectators and meet UEFA's fourth-category standards.

-Film location

-A scene in the 2016 film The Legacy Run was filmed at Stadion Kantrida.
-The movie, which is a prequel to the TV Series "Sport Crime", also includes several scenes filmed in the close proximity of the stadium.